benjaminion/upgrading-ethereum-book/src/book.md

 Note that the attester does not have full control over whether it receives rewards or not.
 An attester may behave perfectly, but if the next block is skipped because the proposer is offline, then it will not receive the correct head block reward.
 Or if the next proposer happens to be on a minority fork, the attester will again forgo rewards.
 Or if the next proposer's block is late and gets orphaned - subsequent proposers are supposed to pick up the orphaned attestations, but there can be considerable delays if block space is tight.
 There are countless failure modes outside the attester's control.

-It often perplexes stakers when, to all intents and purposes, their validators seem to be working perfectly but they still miss out on rewards or receive penalties.
+It often perplexes stakers when, to all intents and purposes, their validators seem to be working perfectly, yet they still miss out on rewards or receive penalties.
 But this is the nature of permissionless, global, peer-to-peer networks.
 It is a testament to the quality of the protocol and the various client implementations that missed rewards have been surprisingly rare on the beacon chain so far.

 #### Proposer rewards for attestations